 Case 3: onboard integrated case with MOIMS based services and frameworks migrated on-board and adapted to the Real Time environment.
 The same SOIS spacecraft and on-board sub-network services are used.
 Some devices may even integrate directly with the MOIMS service framework.

-This division of responsibility can be illustrated by an example whereby a hypothetical client institution designs, builds, and is involved in the operation of a simple onboard instrument on both ESA and NASA spacecraft.
+This division of responsibility for case 1 can be illustrated by an example whereby a hypothetical client institution designs, builds, and is involved in the operation of a simple onboard instrument on both ESA and NASA spacecraft.